RuneSchool/RuneSchool.github.io/_posts/2024-5-26-rune-evolution.md

 ### When the old (non-analogical) form and the new (analogical) form are both in use, the former remains in secondary function and the latter takes the basic function.

+English used to have a main "u" sound which was like the word "goose".
+Then this sound shortened to be like "foot", at which point we had two sounds in the "u" category.
+Then the "foot" sound split into both "foot" and "strut".

+The idea is that the ᚢ rune used to have the "goose" and "foot" sounds and then when the sound split into "strut", the *newer* ᚣ rune took on the *older* sound.
+So ᚢ is then reserved for the secondary function of "strut" (even if "strut" is quite a common sound in modern English).

-In Rune School we use ᚷ for the J sound in "joke".
+Similarly, in Rune School we use ᚷ for the J sound in "joke".
 It's no secret that in English the "soft j" sound like in "yule" slowly became a "hard j" like in "John".
 So as ᚷ changed (yet again), the *newer* rune ᛡ took on the *older* sound.
 So ᚷ is reserved for the secondary function of "Jello" while ᛡ has the primary function of "yellow".

-So ᚷ follows the same pattern of ᚫ and ᚳ.
+So ᚢ and ᚷ follow the same pattern of ᚫ and ᚳ.

 ### A more marginal distinction is eliminated for the benefit of a more significant distinction.